freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

 Lenovo ThinkPad X1 Carbon (10th-generation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The 10th-generation Thinkpad X1 Carbon **with a 12th-generation Intel Core processor** is a recommended option for the SecureDrop Workstation beginning with Qubes 4.1.
+The 10th-generation ThinkPad X1 Carbon **with a 12th-generation Intel Core processor** is a recommended option for the SecureDrop Workstation beginning with Qubes 4.1.
 If you plan to use it:

 - If your laptop has come with Ubuntu preinstalled, run its **Software Updater** twice as follows: